Dear Berlin visitors and Berliners,

 - Most attractions offer online tickets with time slot selection and disinfection options.

-- Currently, meetings of more than two people are not allowed.
+- However, you should continue to practice social distancing.
 As far as possible, a minimum distance of 1.5 metres must be maintained.

 The most important current information on the situation in Berlin

 +++ Please observe the current guidelines and instructions of the Robert-Koch-Instituts +++